FacilMap/facilmap/docs/src/developers/client/methods.md

 * **Events:** None.
 * **Availability:** Always.

+## `geoip()`

+geoip(): Promise<Bbox | undefined> {

+	Returns an approximate location for the IP address of the client.

+* **Returns:** A promise that is resolved to a [bounding box](./types.md#bbox) (without zoom) that includes the location of the client.
+If no location can be determined, the promise is resolved with `undefined`.
+* **Events:** None.
+* **Availability:** Always.

+## `subscribeToMap()`

+subscribeToMap(mapSlug: MapSlug, options?: SubscribeToMapOptions): SocketClientMapSubscription & BasicPromise<SocketClientMapSubscription> {

+	Opens the collaborative map with the ID `mapId`.

+This method can only be called once, and only if no `mapId` was passed to the constructor.
+If you want to open a different map, you need to create a new instance of the client.

+Setting the mapId causes the server to send several objects, such as the map settings, all views, and all lines (just metadata, without line points).
+Each of these objects is sent as an individual [`event`](./events.md).

+* `mapId` (string): The ID of the collaborative map to open.
+Can be a read-only ID, writable ID or admin ID of a map.
+* **Returns:** A promise that is resolved empty when all objects have been received.
+* **Events:** Causes events to be fired with the map settings, all views, all types and all lines (without line points) of the map.
+If the map could not be opened, causes a [`serverError`](./events.md#servererror) event.
+* **Availability:** Only available if no map is opened yet on this client instance.

+Start listening to the modification history of the map.
+Calling this will cause multiple `history` objects to be received (that describe the modification history until now), and new `history` objects will be received every time something is modified (in addition to the modified object).

+* **Returns:** A promise that is resolved empty when all history objects have been received.
+* **Events:** Causes multiple [`history`](./events.md#history) events.
+* **Availability:** Only if a collaborative map is opened through its admin ID.

+Stop listening to the modification history of the map.

+* **Returns:** A promise that is resolved empty when the command has completed.
+* **Events:** None.
+* **Availability:** Only if a collaborative map is opened through its admin ID and [`listenToHistory()`](#listentohistory) has been called before.

+## `createMapAndSubscribe()`

+createMapAndSubscribe(data: MapData<CRU.CREATE>, options?: SubscribeToMapOptions): SocketClientMapSubscription & BasicPromise<SocketClientMapSubscription> {

+## `unsubscribeFromMap()`

+async _unsubscribeFromMap(mapSlug: MapSlug): Promise<void>

-## `setRoute(data)`
+## `subscribeToRoute()`

+subscribeToRoute(routeKey: string, params: DeepReadonly<RouteParameters | LineToRouteRequest>): SocketClientRouteSubscription & BasicPromise<SocketClientRouteSubscription> {

 	Calculate a route between two or more points, but but do not return the track points of the route but cache them on the server side and send them according to the client bbox.
 The route is not persisted on a collaborative map, but is temporarily persisted on the server in the scope one particular client connection only.
 As long as the route is active, the server will send [`routePoints`](./events.md#routepoints) events in response to [`updateBbox()`](#updatebbox-bbox) with the track points of the route simplified according to the bbox.
 The route will stay active until it is cleared using [`clearRoute()`](#clearroute-data) or the connection is closed.

 Multiple routes can be active at the same time.
 They can be distinguished by their `routeId` property, which is a custom string that you can specify when activating a route.
 A `routeId` needs to be unique in the scope of this client instance, other clients are not affected by it.
 For backwards compatibility reasons, `undefined` is an acceptable value for `routeId`, but is considered a unique identifier nonetheless.